steqeq/0000/docs/reference/gpu-arch-specs.rst

 LDS
   The Local Data Share (LDS) is a low-latency, high-bandwidth scratch pad memory.
 It is local to the compute units, and can be shared by all work-items in a work group.
-In HIP the LDS can be used for the shared memory, which is shared by all threads in a block.
+In HIP, the LDS can be used for shared memory, which is shared by all threads in a block.
 L3 Cache (CDNA/GCN only)
   Size of the level 3 cache.
 Shared by all compute units on the same GPU.
 Caches